-Note: This ascent was in the Fall, following five years of drought.
+Note: This ascent of the Stone Canyon Trail was in the Fall, following five years of drought.
 On a Spring 2020 ascent, following a relatively wet period, there was a moderate amount of poison oak and some sections of the upper half of the trail were badly overgrown.
+In Spring 2021, a lot of work had been done on the trail and it was in excellent condition.

 The last time I climbed Mt.
 Lukens was in the 70s.
 Drawn by its classic line, Phil Warrender and I climbed Lukens’ west ridge — a long, trailless ascent that started near the probation camp on Big Tujunga Canyon Road.
 Many years and many adventures later I was back on Lukens — this time on the Stone Canyon Trail.